corley/ng-startup-documentation/docs/01-ng-startup.md

 ```bash
 npm install
 ```
 [Bower](http://bower.io) is a package manager, ngStartup uses it download its front end dependencies.
 Bower.json contains metadata and requirments for your application. `install` command is already run after npm install but it supports few other commands.
 In first this command updates your bower dependencies.

 ```bash
 bower update
 ```

+> asdsadasdsad
+> dsadasd

 ## Getting Started